-Barking is a big issue for many of dog owners, firstly I would like to discuss the reasons why dogs bark and what they are trying to communicate to us.
-This article is not related to barking issues when the dog is alone as this would be considered a separation anxiety issue.
-Please see my website for more details on this subject under common issues.
+- Barking is a big issue for many of dog owners, firstly I would like to discuss the reasons why dogs bark and what they are trying to communicate to us via different types of bark.

 - Low and gruff

 - High pitched or low pitched but continuous

 - Howl bark

 - Long intervals in between each bark

 - Standing still and barking

 - Mid Intervals between each bark